 Click here for animated Loop-to-Loop Giff by Orvis

-Blood Knot or Surgeon’s Knot – For leader to tippet
+Blood Knot or Surgeon’s Knot – For leader-to-tippet connections

 The Blood Knot seems to be everyone’s arch-nemeses… Definitely one of the more difficult knots, but is strong and reliable for linking two pieces of similar diameter lines.
 If you find yourself in a position of needing a quick line setup conversion with an outrageous bug hatch going off, the surgeon’s knot will get the job done faster, but won’t be as strong of a knot.